 \subsubsection{Gene pathway analysis}

-In Section \ref{sec:kpmp_exp}, we investigated the biological relevance of the patterns uncovered by LAVA based on the UMAP of the KPMP dataset.
-To do this, we performed overrepresentation analysis (ORA) of biological functions: a statistical method used to determine which functions are statistically overrepresented amongst the functional annotations of the genes in a set of interest (e.g. a LAVA module), compared to what would be expected by chance \cite{huang_bioinformatics_2009}.
-We performed this analysis using three collections of functional annotations we thought were relevant for our disease context: (1) hallmark; (2) canonical pathways; and (3) the gene ontology biological process.
-These collections were downloaded from MSigDB \footnote{The Molecular Signatures Database, available at \hyperref[https://www.gsea-msigdb.org]{https://www.gsea-msigdb.org}.}. \textbf{Selection of genes per module.} To select the set of genes of interest for ORA, we first summed the correlations of each gene in a module, and then took the set of genes whose sum of correlations was $\geq5\%$ of the largest sum (Figure \ref{fig:kpmp_top_genes}).
+In Section \ref{sec:kpmp_exp}, we investigate the biological relevance of the patterns uncovered by LAVA based on the UMAP of the KPMP dataset.
+To do this, we perform overrepresentation analysis (ORA) of biological functions: a statistical method used to determine which functions are statistically overrepresented amongst the functional annotations of the genes in a set of interest (e.g. a LAVA module), compared to what would be expected by chance \cite{huang_bioinformatics_2009}.
+We perform this analysis using three collections of functional annotations we thought were relevant for our disease context: (1) hallmark; (2) canonical pathways; and (3) the gene ontology biological process.
+These collections were downloaded from MSigDB \footnote{The Molecular Signatures Database, available at \hyperref[https://www.gsea-msigdb.org]{https://www.gsea-msigdb.org}.}. \textbf{Selection of genes per module.} To select the set of genes of interest for ORA, we first sum the correlations of each gene in a module, and then take the set of genes whose sum of correlations is $\geq5\%$ of the largest sum (Figure \ref{fig:kpmp_top_genes}).
 Accordingly, we performed ORA for each module using as background all measured genes from the KPMP dataset (a total of $31332$ genes).
 The resulting biological function $p$-values were adjusted using the Benjamini-Hochberg correction for multiple testing. \textbf{Results of ORA.} We report the top 50 most significant results of ORA for each of the $9$ extracted modules in Figure \ref{fig:kpmp_top_pathways}.
-In the main paper, we highlighted module $4$ because of its correlation with diseased samples, and CKD specifically (Section \ref{sec:kpmp_exp}, Table \ref{tab:disease_correlations}), which we thought was of biological interest.
+In the main paper, we highlight module $4$ because of its correlation with diseased samples, and CKD specifically (Section \ref{sec:kpmp_exp}, Table \ref{tab:disease_correlations}), which we think is of biological interest.